opennetworkinglab/aether-docs/onramp/devel.rst

 * To develop Monitoring Dashboards, see :doc:`Monitoring & Alert Development </developer/monitoring>`.

-At a high level, OnRamp provides a means to deploy developmental versions of Aether than include local modifications to the standard components.
+At a high level, OnRamp provides a means to deploy developmental versions of Aether that include local modifications to the standard components.
 These modifications range from coarse-grain (i.e., replacing the Helm Chart for an entire subsystem), to fine-grain (i.e., replacing the container image for an individual microservice).